fnuecke/ceres/README.md

 Ceres can be included into a project via the Github Package Repository.
 See [the documentation][GithubPackagesGradle] for more information on how to set that up.
 In short, you'll want to add your username and a public access token into your `~/.gradle/gradle.properties` and use those variables in your repository declaration.
+Note that the public access token will need `read:packages` permissions.

 For example, using Gradle: